 “branding effect that describes the relationship between a brand and its customers.
 Brand trust evolves from many factors, including, for example, prestige or the brand’s reputation, the products or services, and the type of communication plays a decisive role.”

-Some brand experts describe brand trust as an emotion people develop toward certain brands based on how well they keep their promises and fulfill desired product or service quality.
+Some brand experts describe brand trust as an emotion people develop toward certain brands based on how consistently they keep their promises and deliver the quality customers expect from their products or services.

-Brand trust can be influenced by many different factors, including:
+Brand trust is rarely built by a single interaction.
+Instead, it develops through repeated positive experiences across every touchpoint.
+It can be influenced by many different factors, including:

 • Product and service quality